Don't reinvent the wheel

 But I promise, YOU AREN'T BROKEN.

 Hi!
 I'm Briar.
-I build systems for neurodivergent folks.
+I'm a project manager for neurodivergent folks.

 In my free time, I stalk new planner releases on Kickstarter and procrastinate by reading articles about productivity.
 (It's a sickness, I know.)